 At the time of the Bicentennial, the CCSBC obtained permission to begin flying flags on a continual basis from the poles atop the bridge towers.
 The Bennington Flag, with thirteen stars and a ’76 in the field, is flown over the Kentucky tower, and the fifty-star flag over the Ohio tower.
 The appropriate state flag is flown beneath the American flags.

-The bridge was designated as a National Historic Civil Engineering Landmark in 1982.
+The bridge was designated as an ASCE National Historic Civil Engineering Landmark in 1982.
 In June of the following year, the Kentucky Transportation Cabinet officially renamed the structure as the “John A. Roebling Bridge”.

 In 1984, the CCSBC was successful in raising funds to install the decorative cable lighting.
 The lighting system is a memorial to Julia Langsam, a president of the CCSBC, who worked tirelessly to see this vision become a reality.